International Agreements Process

 Please Note: It is essential that proposed activities are discussed with unit administrators in advance to ensure that there will be resources available to support the partnership.

 Once a formal partnership is established, any and all UD colleges/academic units can develop Supplemental Agreements with the partner to detail specific programs and/or activities.
-While UD faculty/staff are not required to submit a separate Supplemental Agreement Proposal Form, IGS will draft the Supplemental Agreement in consultation with the corresponding units and senior administration at UD for relevant reviews/approvals.
-Once approved, IGS will forward the draft agreement to the partner for their internal review/approval.
-IGS will then obtain signatures from relevant UD personnel, forward copies to the partner institution for signatures, and once finalized, house UD’s copies of the Supplemental Agreement.
+While UD faculty/staff are not required to submit a separate Supplemental Agreement Proposal Form, CGPS will draft the Supplemental Agreement in consultation with the corresponding units and senior administration at UD for relevant reviews/approvals.
+Once approved, CGPS will forward the draft agreement to the partner for their internal review/approval.
+CGPS will then obtain signatures from relevant UD personnel, forward copies to the partner institution for signatures, and once finalized, house UD’s copies of the Supplemental Agreement.

 The timeframe for Supplemental Agreements varies depending on the program/activity and number of Agreement changes requested by the partnering Institution.
 While completed agreements can range from 4 weeks to several months, please keep in mind that a Supplemental Agreement must be finalized within the corresponding General Agreement’s initial term.